 One of the most obvious differences between frogs and toads is in the texture and color of their skin.
-Frogs have smooth, sleek skin that is slightly moist so can look a little slimy, though they generally are not.
-Their skin tends to come in mottled shades of green, yellow, or brown but mostly green.
+Frogs have smooth, sleek skin that is slightly moist, so they can look a little slimy, though they generally are not.
+Their skin tends to come in mottled shades of green, yellow, or brown, but mostly green.

 Frogs have glands to help keep their skin supple and moist, which allows them to take oxygen in through their skin as well as their lungs.
 Their wet skin power gives frogs the ability to stay underwater for extended amounts of time.

-On the other hand, toads have rough, dry looking, warty skin that’s covered in tiny lumps and bumps.
-They are usually brownish or grey in colour.
-Toads can not breathe through their skin like frogs, but can survive for long periods on land in dry places.
-Their skin does have a special power though as it releases a bitter-tasting toxin when bitten, which burns the predators’ eyes and nostrils.
+On the other hand, toads have rough, dry-looking, warty skin that’s covered in tiny lumps and bumps.
+They are usually brownish or grey in color.
+Toads can not breathe through their skin like frogs but can survive for long periods on land in dry places.
+Their skin does have a special power, though as it releases a bitter-tasting toxin when bitten, which burns the predators’ eyes and nostrils.

 Frogs use their long powerful legs to jump and hop around.
-Toads have shorter legs and so prefer to walk rather than hop.
+Toads have shorter legs, and so prefer to walk rather than hop.
 If they do jump/hop, they only move short distances.
-As such, they don’t really need long legs like a frog does so their legs are relatively short.
+As such, they don’t really need long legs as a frog does, so their legs are relatively short.

 Skin Features – Face And Legs

-For the legs, the frog has long, powerful hind legs, which helps them hop long distances in high, springy leaps.
-However, toads have shorter, stouter legs which helps them move around in a crawling movement.
+For the legs, the frog has long, powerful hind legs, which help them hop long distances in high, springy leaps.
+However, toads have shorter, stouter legs which help them move around in a crawling movement.
 Frogs’ legs are usually longer than their head and body combined.
 The frog tends to look thinner and more athletic.

 Spawns and Tadpoles

-Frog tadpoles are slimmer and have golden flecks, while the toad tadpoles are fatter and black in color.
-There are two main differences between frog and toad tadpoles.
+Frog tadpoles are slimmer and have golden flecks, while toad tadpoles are fatter and black in color.
+There are two main differences between frogs and toad tadpoles.

-2. Toad tadpoles are plain black in colour whereas frog tadpoles are dark with gold flecks.
+2. Toad tadpoles are plain black in color, whereas frog tadpoles are dark with gold flecks.

 Facts about frogs